How Execution Admissibility Architecture is being formalised, tested, and applied

 To:

-"This was admissible at the moment it executed — and we can prove it."
+"This was admissible at the moment it bound consequence — and we can prove it."

 "Intelligence may propose.
 Only admissible execution may bind."